1 520 762 7242

 How does this apply in the real world?

+Understanding the challenges as well as the opportunities from both observer and insider perspectives is essential to determining how to provide effective support for teaching or professional development, particularly in unique spaces.
 Applying a funds of knowledge framework means that we examine the situations and conditions in which educators are teaching or professionals are working, before advising them on how to perform their roles more effectively.
 Whether the observation is of instruction or professional communication, observations provide a realistic perspective and enough time to build a functional rapport with the observer.

 How do professional development services reflect a funds of knowledge approach?